ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 some Transparency Services may provide limited support for historical queries on the Transparent Statements they have registered, and accept the risk of being blamed for inconsistent Registration or Issuer equivocation.

-Verifier and Auditors may also witness (1,4) but may not be able to collect verifiable evidence for it.
+Verifiers and Auditors may also witness (1,4) but may not be able to collect verifiable evidence for it.

 #### Availability of Transparent Signed Statement